Patsy Gallant: Disco Diva

 Gallant's biggest pop success came when she teamed up with producer and manager Ian Robertson for her 1976 album, Are You Ready for Love.
 Together, Gallant and Robertson would produce five albums for Attic Records.
 They were nominated for the Juno Award on the Producer of the Year category in 1977 and 1978.
-Although they did not win, the nominations made Gallant the first woman ever to be nominated for a major record production awards.
+Although they did not win, the nominations made Gallant the first woman ever to be nominated for a major record production award.

 Having always been involved with jazz, soul music and funk, she started recording disco music in 1973 (initially in French).
 "Daya Dou Doum", from her album Toi, l'enfant, can be considered her first incursion.
 In 1975, she released "Makin' Love In My Mind" (in French, "J'ai le droit").
 After leaving CBS, Gallant released a 7-inch single with a reworking of Gilles Vigneault's 1964 Québécois song "Mon Pays".
 Then, the following year, she released the English language version for this song: "From New York to L.A.".
 It was her only recording to attract considerable notice outside Canada, becoming a hit in many other countries such as the UK (#6 in the UK Singles Chart) in August 1977, Ireland (#5), Australia (#10), the Netherlands (#15), Norway (#7), South Africa (#5) and Sweden (#17).
 "Sugar Daddy" and the album's title song, "Are You Ready for Love", were also Top 20 Canadian hits that helped Gallant to win Juno Awards for Best Female Vocalist in 1976 and 1977.
 Although overlooked by radio in the U.S., "From New York to L.A." and "Sugar Daddy" were played in American discos.
 Gallant followed up in 1977 with her French album Besoin d'amour, which includes a French rendition of "Sugar Daddy".
 That year she won a Juno Award as best female vocalist.

 Gallant released the English album Will You Give Me Your Love in 1977, which featured songs like "Every Step of the Way" and "Back to the City".
 One year later, she recorded the French album Patsy Gallant et Star, both in 1978 on Attic Records, and had a hit with "Stay a While With Me" ("Aime-moi" in French); she also released the English album Patsy! which contains the disco hit "O Michel".
 Gallant then released a bilingual greatest hits package in early 1979, which included a rendition of the original "Mon Pays".

 Although named "the Canadian disco queen", Patsy Gallant never dedicated herself exclusively to the genre.
 All her albums from the late seventies feature obscure songs that range from Steely Dan-like West Coast music and blue-eyed soul ("Back to the City" and "It'll All Come Around") to Latin-Brazilian jazz ("Te Caliente") and Motown-inspired ballads ("Together Again" and "World of Fantasy").